CodingItWrong/codingitwrong.com/workshops/rnweb/exercise.md

 Expo is actually *almost* preconfigured to run on the web out of the box.

-Press W on the keyboard to open it on the web.
+Press W on the keyboard to attempt to open it on the web.
 You will get a warning:

 ```text
 It looks like you're trying to use web support but don't have the required